TrieuQuangNinh/CNCU-01-4Layer-Redesign/README.md

 * This project is a PCB redesign of the open-source CNCU-01 controller board.

-* The original design was implemented as a 2-layer PCB.
+* The original CNCU-01 controller board was designed as a 2-layer PCB.
 In this project, the board was redesigned into a 4-layer stackup to improve routing flexibility, power distribution, and signal routing quality.

+## Design Flow

+- Hardware Architecture Study
+- Schematic Analysis
+- PCB Stackup Definition
+- Impedance Calculation (SI9000)
+- Differential Pair Rule Configuration
+- Component Placement
+- PCB Routing
+- Manufacturing Output Generation

 ## Layer Stackup